 - (a) The purposes of NEA Aspiring Educators shall be: - 1.
 To develop an understanding of the education profession within prospective educators. - 2.
 To provide a united student voice in matters affecting their profession. - 3.
 To influence the conditions under which prospective educators are prepared. - 4.
 To advance the interests and welfare of students preparing for a career in education. - 5.
 To forward the aim of quality education. - 6.
 To promote and protect human and civil rights. - 7.
-To stimulate the highest ideals of professional ethics, standard and attitudes. - (b) The purposes of NSEA-AE shall be: - 1.
-To develop a state organization of NSEA-AE chapters fostered by the NEA and the NSEA for the promotion and development of professional attitudes among students preparing to enter the teaching profession. - 2.
-To interest capable men and women in teaching as a career by: - a) Encouraging a careful, selective standard for persons admitted to approved programs of teacher education. - b) Positively influencing the way in which prospective educators are prepared. - c) Striving for improved conditions under which teachers work and students learn. - d) Developing among future educators, an understanding of the teaching profession through participation in professional activities. - e) Informing future educators of the history, ethics, organization, policies and programs of local, state and national education associations.

-f) Giving students preparing to teach practical experience working together with local, state and national education associations on problems concerning education.
+To stimulate the highest ideals of professional ethics, standard and attitudes. - (b) The purposes of NSEA-AE shall be:

+To develop a state organization of NSEA Aspiring Educators chapters fostered by the NEA and the NSEA for the promotion and development of professional attitudes among students preparing to enter the teaching profession.

+- 1. To interest capable individuals in teaching as a career by: - Encouraging a careful, selective standard for persons admitted to approved programs of teacher education. - b) Positively influencing the way in which prospective educators are prepared. - c) c) Striving for improved conditions under which teachers work and students learn. - d) Developing among future educators, an understanding of the teaching profession through participation in professional activities. - e) Informing future educators of the history, ethics, organization, policies and programs of local, state and national education associations. - f) Giving students preparing to teach practical experience working together with local, state and national education associations on problems concerning education. - (c) Executive Committee members shall be responsible for attending all official meetings of NSEA-AE.
+The Committee by a five-eighths (5/8) vote of members shall have the ability to seek advice from the NSEA Review Board on removal of any member who fails to attend two (2) official meetings of the Committee in one semester without a valid excuse.
+The NSEA Review Board may conduct a hearing and establish conditions for removal of office.